mbowcutt/mimic/README.md

 # Mimic

-Mimic is a simple UI for bot creation.
+Mimic is a simple UI for bot profile creation.
 At the moment, mimic features [markovify](https://github.com/jsvine/markovify), a markov-chain text imitation engine.
+Users can create personas and aliases that link the engine to a profile's markov model, which is iteratively generated from a collection of text files.

 ## Installation

-Mimic is under active development, so there's no user installer.
-It will soon be deployed to the WWW, but until then you can build the source via `pip`.
+Mimic can be installed locally via `pip`.
 To get started, clone the repository into a new directory.

 ```shell
 git clone https://github.com/mbowcutt/mimic.git mimic